 You can change date ranges using the options on the top-right corner of the page.
 This is also where you export data to track and compare data over time.

 Look at the data and ask yourself questions.

 - What topics receive the most engagement?
 Should I tweet more about that topic?
 Do I see patterns?

 - Which type of tweets receive the most interest?
 Do they include images?
 Videos?
 Links to article?
 How can I incorporate those elements into future tweets?

 - How does my recent performance compare to past efforts?
 What change prompted the spike or decline?

 - Which tweet should I promote?
 If a tweet had a high organic engagement rate, it is likely that it will be well received as a promotion.
-I believe in Larry Kim’s philosophy of promoting your unicorns.
+I believe in Larry Kim’s (CEO of MobileMonkey) philosophy of promoting your unicorns.

 - What time of the day did my tweets get the highest engagement?
 Should I schedule a tweet every day around that time?
 Should I stop scheduling tweets at low-performing times?